cavarres/physical-computing-final/README.md

 *The Clock*

 For a very long time clocks have fascinated me.
-When I was in elementary school I once pulled my kitchen's clock apart to use the mechanism for an art project.
-The choice to build an analogue, wooden clock with was motivated partly by nostalgia and an acknowledgement that times are changing and what used to be a clear representation of time may no longer be so as digital clocks replace analogue ones.
+In elementary school, I once pulled my kitchen's clock apart to use the mechanism for an art project.
+The choice to build an analogue, wooden clock was partly motivated by nostalgia and the realization that times are changing: what used to be a clear representation of time may no longer be so as digital clocks replace analogue ones.

 *The Operationalization of Constructs*

-One of the prime characteristics of the information age is our increased capacity to measure and quantify phenomena.
-We are now able to gather data about almost anything imaginable: from the steps we take to the food we eat, from how long you've been driving to how many friends you have.
+One of the defining characteristics of the information age is our increased capacity to measure and quantify phenomena.
+We are now able to gather data about almost anything imaginable: from the steps we take to the food we eat, from how long we drive to how many friends you have.

-Reality mining was introduced by Alex Pentland in the paper [*Reality Mining: Sensing Complex Social Systems*](http://realitycommons.media.mit.edu/pdfs/realitymining.pdf) The authors' goal was to demonstrate "the ability to use standard Bluetooth-enabled mobile telephones to measure information access and use in different contexts, recognize social patterns in daily user activity, infer relationships, identify socially significant locations, and model organizational rhythms."
-Reality mining is at the core of our times, we want to measure, quantify and decide.
+Reality mining was introduced 10 years ago by Alex Pentland in the paper [*Reality Mining: Sensing Complex Social Systems*](http://realitycommons.media.mit.edu/pdfs/realitymining.pdf) The authors' goal was to demonstrate
+>"the ability to use standard Bluetooth-enabled mobile telephones to measure information access and use in different contexts, recognize social patterns in daily user activity, infer relationships, identify socially significant locations, and model organizational rhythms."

-If you pair reality mining with solutionism, The belief that all difficulties have benign solutions, often of a technocratic nature.

-But in the end, the number of likes we get is only a proxy for how beautiful we are, the number of friends on facebook is only a proxy for how many friends we have, the steps displayed on our fitbits are only a proxy for how active we were (arguable, it's a proxy for steps as well).
-A central piece of the Reality Mining puzzle, one that people often forget, is the step where we operationalize our constructs, when we simultaneously decide what the essence of our construct is and what the best way to quantify it is.
-Then, we make the assumption that our definition is accurate and blend the two to the extent where the boundaries between the two tend to disappear, we forget that likes are not friendships and that clock tickings are not time.
+Today, reality mining is not novel or a far fetched idea.
+Instead, it is something we, as a society, take for granted and seek to exploit.
+We  are eager to measure and quantify; we crave information and in some scenarios are unnaturally parallized if we don't have data to decide.
+However, in the end, the number of likes we get is only a proxy for how amiable we are, the number of followers we have on Instagram is only a proxy for how many real friends we have, the steps displayed on our Fitbits are only a proxy for how active we have been (arguably, it's even a proxy for [steps](https://help.fitbit.com/articles/en_US/Help_article/1143)).
+A central piece of the reality mining puzzle, one that people often forget, is one where we operationalize constructs.
+Here we simultaneously decide what is the essence of our construct and what the best way to quantify it is.

+Often, however, we forget that this step existed in our minds or in someone elses.
+The essence, the definition, and the operationalized measurement get blended together.
+The boundaries between these seem to disappear and we forget that likes are not friendships and that clock tickings are not time.

+When we intentionally decide to quantify concepts and constructs, problems start to arise (e.g. [Automation will drastically change work for the 3.5 million truck drivers in the US.](https://www.facebook.com/Vox/videos/795007590686845/?hc_ref=ARTqg73Skvaz_kxYhGfe_z2_ltIIbZ2J6nyKpyr_rMRxhBqB9qwalpE0eywuP4U0-EU&pnref=story).
+This is not meant to say that we shouldn't operationalize, measure or quantify, but instead that the decisions we make in the process of doing so are probably at the core of the problems that arise.

 *Time*